Actinosphaerium: Ecology

 Actinosphaerium is a freshwater genus of protists.
 It has been observed consuming a diverse range of prey such as midge larvae, sessile colonial ciliates and several rotifer species.

 Systematics

 Taxonomy

 Actinosphaerium was created by German zoologist Ritter von Stein in 1857 to accommodate the species Actinophrys eichhornii (now Actinosphaerium eichhornii), distinguished from current Actinophrys species by a large number of nuclei.

 In 1965, Hovasse divided Actinosphaerium to create the genus Echinosphoerium or Echinosphaerium (both spellings were used in his work).
 He introduced this name for actinosphaerids whose axopodia terminated on the surface of nuclei (specifically A. eichhornii), on the assumption that in Actinosphaerium the axopodia do not end on nuclei.
 This is supported by many observations.
 However, the original description of Actinosphaerium by Stein in 1857 mentions no details on this feature.
 Studies of the ultrastructure of actinosphaerids around the same era showed that some axopodia do end on the nuclei, but not always.

 Species

-There are currently four accepted species in the genus.
+There are currently two accepted species in the genus.